LaurenceW01/plant-database-api/config/GPT files/LOCATION_AWARE_WORKFLOW_GUIDE.md

 4. **Provide Multi-Location Response** showing all locations and their specific care needs

 **Key Point**: Even when location isn't mentioned, ALWAYS retrieve and present location-specific information for each instance of the plant.

+**⚠️ IMPORTANT**: When user asks "where are all the [plant_name]" or "find all [plant_name]", you MUST use the search endpoint first to find ALL plants with that name (e.g., both "Vinca" and "Trailing Vinca"), then get context for each individual plant.
+Do NOT shortcut directly to get-context with a single plant name.

 ---